CREWdecisions/elicitr/README.md

 library(elicitr)
 ```

-All the functions in the elicitr package start with the prefix `elic_`.
+All the functions in the elicitr package start with two prefixes: `cont`
-After that, two prefixes are available: `elic_cont` and `elic_cat`.
-This
-design choice is intended to enhance functions discovery.
+and `cat`.
+This design choice is intended to enhance functions
+discovery.
-`elic_cont` functions are used for the elicitation of continuous
+`cont` functions are used for the elicitation of continuous variables
-variables while `elic_cat` functions for the elicitation of categorical
+while `cat` functions for the elicitation of categorical variables.
-variables.

 #### How elicitr works